Cul-Dude/ipl-win-predictor/README.md

 Live App
 Check out the live app here: [IPL Win Predictor](https://ipl-win-predictor-aditya.streamlit.app/).

-# How to use the App
+# How to Use the App
 1) **Select Teams**: Choose the chasing team and defending teams from the dropdowns.
 2) **Enter The Equation**: Provide current match details like the target to chase, score of chasing team, overs bowled by bowling team, and wickets of batting team fallen.
 3) **Predict:** Click the "Predict" button to get the live winning probabilities.

-# Datasets used
+# Datasets Used
 1) **MATCHES.csv**
 2) **DELIVERIES.csv**
    Details about these datasets and how I proceeded further in the project is given in *ipl-prediction.ipynb*